JohnFuhrm12/Dharma-Pasteleria/README.md

 # Dharma-Pastelería
-A pastry store e-commerce site in Spanish made for a client in Buenos Aires, Argentina.
+A pastry store e-commerce site in Spanish made for a place in Buenos Aires, Argentina.
 Made with React.js and Firebase and deployed using Netlify.

 Link to Site: https://dharmapasteleria.netlify.app/